-About 20% of all employees (in grey) are already eating healthy, exercising and avoiding tobacco.
-Quite frankly, they don’t need your wellness program because they’re already maintaining a healthy lifestyle.
+About 20% of all employees (in grey) already eat healthy, exercise and avoid tobacco.
+Quite frankly, they don’t need your wellness program because they already maintain a healthy lifestyle.
 Yes, we want them to continue but even without your wellness program they’re probably going to enjoy all the benefits of healthy living.

 Then there’s the next group in blue which will participate and engage in your wellness activities but they’re going to need some motivation and some support.
 Incentives are pretty effective at getting these people to start the engagement process.

 Then there’s another 30% of the workforce (in red) that is going require a lot of effort on your part to get them to engage.
 You are going to have to beg and plead to get these people to begin to have a healthy lifestyle.
 Your effective marketing efforts, posters, communications, and leadership support will go a long way to getting this group to more fully engage in your wellness activities.
 And then there’s the last group in this chart, the group in black.

 They represent about 5 to 12% of every population of workers.
 I call this group the “over my dead body” group.
 They may never participate in your wellness efforts, they think their health is none of your business, and they think they should be free to do whatever they want to their own bodies regardless of who is paying for their cost of medical care.

 This group may participate in your wellness efforts but they will probably require constant encouragement, incentives, and peer support before they really begin to taste the benefits of healthy living.
 When we take a look at engagement from this perspective, we can see that participation really involves about 75% of employees who are not already maintaining healthy behaviors.
 This is the target of all of your engagement efforts.